The Pros and Cons of Switching to a Medicare Advantage Plan

 - If you have Part A, and you get Part B for the first time during the general enrollment period (January 1 through March 31), you can join a Medicare Advantage Plan between April 1 to June 30.

 - You may enroll during certain special enrollment periods if you meet certain qualifications (such as you moved out of your plan’s service area or if your plan changed its contract with Medicare).

 - You can switch to a 5-star Medicare Advantage Plan (or Medicare Cost Plan, or Medicare Prescription Drug Plan) one time, between December 8 and November 30.

 How to disenroll from a Medicare Advantage plan

-If you have already enrolled in a Medicare Advantage Plan and have decided that the “cons” outweigh the “pros”, you can leave the plan during a special Medicare Advantage Enrollment Period that occurs from January 1 until March 31 each year.
+If you have already enrolled in a Medicare Advantage Plan and have decided that the “cons” outweigh the “pros,” you can leave the plan during Medicare Advantage Open Enrollment Period that occurs from January 1 until March 31 each year, or during the Annual Open Enrollment from October 15 through December 7.
 During this period, you can change Medicare Advantage plans or switch back to Original Medicare

 Selecting a Medigap policy and Part D instead